jorenheit/mugen/readme.md

 ```

 ## Example
-When Mugen is run on the unsegmented BFCPU specification in the examples-folder of this repository, the following output is generated:
+When Mugen is run on the BFCPU specification in the examples-folder of this repository, the following output is generated:

 ```
 $ mugen bfcpu.mu bfcpu.bin --pad catch --layout